International relations with the Taliban: United Nations and NGOs

 Despite the aid of United Nations (UN) and non-governmental organisations (NGOs) given (see § Afghanistan during Taliban rule), the Taliban's attitude in 1996–2001 toward the UN and NGOs was often one of suspicion.
 The UN did not recognise the Taliban as the legitimate government of Afghanistan, most foreign donors and aid workers were non-Muslims, and the Taliban vented fundamental objections to the sort of 'help' the UN offered.
 As the Taliban's Attorney General Maulvi Jalil-ullah Maulvizada put it in 1997:

 In July 1998, the Taliban closed "all NGO offices" by force after those organisations refused to move to a bombed-out former Polytechnic College as ordered.
 One month later the UN offices were also shut down.

 Around 2000, the UN drew up sanctions against officials and leaders of Taliban, because of their harbouring Osama bin Laden.
 Several of the Taliban leaders have subsequently been killed.

 In 2009, British Foreign Secretary Ed Miliband and US Secretary Hillary Clinton had called for talks with 'regular Taliban fighters' while bypassing their top leaders who supposedly were 'committed to global jihad'.
 Kai Eide, the top UN official in Afghanistan, called for talks with Taliban at the highest level, suggesting Mullah Omar—even though Omar had recently dismissed such overtures as long as foreign troops were in Afghanistan.

 In 2010, the UN lifted sanctions on the Taliban, and requested that Taliban leaders and others be removed from terrorism watch lists.
 In 2010 the US and Europe announced support for President Karzai's latest attempt to negotiate peace with the Taliban.

+Aga Khan Development Network

+A special envoy of Prince Karim Aga Khan held a meeting with the Taliban's Deputy Prime Minister Abdul Salam Hanafi in Kabul after the Taliban retook power in Afghanistan.
+The Aga Khan Development Network (AKDN) is one of the few international organizations which kept its agencies operational in Taliban-led Afghanistan.
+The Taliban's leadership expresses gratitude to the Ismāʿīli Shias leader Aga Khan, and invites him to visit Kabul.

 Designation as a terrorist organization

-Officially, the Taliban is an illegal organization in several countries in 2022:

-Former: (2002–2015), but never on the United States Department of State list of Foreign Terrorist Organizations.
+Although the Taliban was never on the United States Department of State list of Foreign Terrorist Organizations, the Haqqani Network, affiliated with the Taliban's Islamic Emirate, has been designated a terrorist organization by the United States.

+De jure, the Taliban is officially illegal in the following countries to date: